eanappi/curriculum-vitae-dynamic/README.md

-# curriculum-vitae-01
+# Curriculum Vitae Dynamic
-Curriculum Vitae dynamic template
+Curriculum Vitae dynamic with YAML file and MD for show content